Nelson Dellis

 Nelson Charles Dellis (born February 4, 1984) is an American memory athlete and consultant.
-He is a five-time USA Memory Champion, holding the record for most wins of the national memory champion title.
+He is a six-time USA Memory Champion, holding the record for most wins of the national memory champion title.
 He is also one of the co-founders of Memory League (formerly, Extreme Memory Tournament).
 Nelson also runs Climb 4 Memory - a nonprofit which "aims to raise funds and awareness for Alzheimer's disease research through mountain climbs around the world."

 Personal life

 Dellis was born in Wimbledon, UK, to a Belgian mother and a French father, and grew up in England, France, and the United States.
 He attended high school at Gulliver Preparatory School in Miami, Florida.
 After graduation, he went on to attend the University of Miami, where he graduated with a major in physics and a minor in mathematics.
 He then earned a master's degree in computer science, also from the University of Miami, and wrote his thesis on automated reasoning.
-He is a mountain climber who has climbed on four expeditions to Mount Everest, and has scaled Alaska's Mount McKinley along with other mountains around the world.
+He is a mountain climber who has climbed on four expeditions to Mount Everest, and has scaled Alaska's Denali along with other mountains around the world.